-There’s a really simple way to tell whether the sample contract you’re looking at is bumper-to-bumper (exclusionary) or not.
-Check if the contract has a list of components that are covered.
-If yes, then you are NOT being quoted an exclusionary option.
+The simple way to tell whether the sample contract you’re looking at is bumper-to-bumper (exclusionary) or not.
+Does the contract list out specific components as covered?
+Or does it list exclusions?

-Typically, exclusionary plans just provide a short-list of what is not covered within the plan, and have a language that is similar to the following:
+As stated above, exclusionary plans only provide a short list of exclusions, and should have language similar to the following:

 “Under this coverage plan, we will repair or replace any component of your vehicle that is not excluded under the section titled, “What Is Not Covered” that has experienced a breakdown.”

 You have two options when shopping for extended coverage: the manufacturer or a third-party company.
-There are pros and cons to both options, so we’ll discuss both below.
+Let’s discuss the pros and cons to both options below.

-- Repairs will use OEM parts when available.
+- OEM parts used for repairs when available.

-- Plans tend to be more expensive (price varies by state and vehicle)
+- Commonly more expensive plans (price varies by state and vehicle).

-- If rolled into your auto loan, you’ll end up paying extra money in added interest.
+- If rolled into your auto loan, you end up paying extra money in added interest.

-- Plans typically are only available when purchasing a vehicle from the dealership.
+- Plans typically only available when purchasing a vehicle from the dealership.

 - Often include extra perks such as towing/roadside assistance, trip interruption, and rental vehicle reimbursement.

-- The vehicle can be serviced at any ASE-licensed repair facility in the U.S. and many plans also allow for coverage in Canada
+- Vehicle serviced at any ASE-licensed repair facility in the United States and often in Canada as well.

 - Interest-free payment plans.

 - Some companies also have partners.
-For example, we at autopom! are partnered with Repair Pal.
-See https://www.repairpal.com/autopom for one of our preferred shops near you.
+For example, one of our Repair Pal partnered shops near you.

-- autopom! also offers its clients a Customer Advocacy program to assist with claims.
+- autopom! also offers their clients a Customer Advocacy program to assist with claims.

-- Prior approval from the policy administrator is sometimes needed for all repairs, so claims can take longer to process
+- Prior approval from the policy administrator needed for all repairs, so claims can take longer to process.

-- All maintenance records must be kept handy in the event your administrator requests them
+- You must keep all maintenance records handy in the event your administrator requests them.

-- If you choose to go to the dealership for repairs, you may end up with some out of pocket expense as dealership prices are higher than independent shops.
+- If you choose to go to the dealership for repairs, you may end up with some out of pocket expenses for pricier dealership costs.

-If an extended bumper-to-bumper coverage plan is right for you, call in to speak with one of our coverage consultants today.
-Our goal is to help you find the best plan to fit your needs and your budget, so that you can drive with automotive peace of mind – autopom!
+Whether you think a bumper to bumper plan or stated component plan fits your needs, call in to speak with one of our coverage consultants today.
+Our agents will help you find the best plan to fit your needs and budget, so you can drive with automotive peace of mind – autopom!

 Call TODAY at (888) 655-0784 or